Inflammation and Heart Health: Reducing Risk Factors Through Lifestyle Changes

 Chronic inflammation can be caused by an unhealthy diet, lack of physical activity, and stress.
 Eating a diet high in saturated fats, trans fats, and sugar leads to an increase in pro-inflammatory cytokines — molecules involved in an immune response — that can cause the body to enter into an inflammatory state.
 Regular physical activity helps reduce inflammation because it increases the production of anti-inflammatory cytokines.

-See also acne studios
+See also acne scars

 Stress is another major contributor to chronic inflammation.
 When people experience a long period of stress, inflammatory markers may be increased due to a phenomenon called oxidative stress.
 This is caused by an increased production of free radicals—unstable molecules that can damage cells throughout the body.